JohnnyHendriks/TestAdapter_Catch2/Docs/Walkthrough-vs2017.md

 ## Execution Mode

 By default each test case is run in a separate instantiation of the test executable, _i.e._ the default execution mode is `Single`.
-Starting in version 1.6.0 of the **Test Adapter for Catch2** it is also possible to execute multiple test cases in a single instantiation of the test executable, _i.e._, the `Combined` execution mode was added.
+Starting in version 1.6.0 of the **Test Adapter for Catch2** it is also possible to execute multiple test cases in a single instantiation of the test executable, _i.e._, the `Combine` execution mode was added.
 The advantage of this is that the test results can be obtained faster as the overhead of instantiating the test executable is minimized.
 The execution mode can be set via the [`<ExecutionMode>`](Settings.md#executionmode) setting in the _.runsettings_ file.

 If you run the tests using the `ReferenceTestsCombined.runsettings` test settings you should be able to notice the difference compared to running the tests with the `ReferenceTests.runsettings` test settings.